 Chapter 1: Get Well Gifts

 "Tch, why exactly do we have to go visit this detective guy again?
-I wanna play soccer in the park like we were supposed to today," Kojima Genta grumbled as he trudged along, kicking a soccer ball in front of him rather haphazardly through the somewhat narrow halls of Beika General Hospital.
-He was causing the other hospital guests to have to stumble out of the way before giving him disapproving looks.
-Not that it did any good since he mostly ignored them anyway.
+I wanna play soccer in the park like we were supposed to today," Kojima Genta grumbled.
+He was kicking a soccer ball in front of him rather haphazardly as he trudged along through the somewhat narrow halls of Beika General Hospital.
+The boy was causing the other hospital guests to have to stumble out of the way and respond with disapproving looks.
+Not that it did any good since Genta mostly ignored them anyway.

 Genta's fellow, recently turned third-grader friends and Detective Boys members, Yoshida Ayumi, Tsubaraya Mitsuhiko, and Haibara Ai, were following along close behind him.
 As usual, they were also accompanied by Professor Agasa Hiroshi—who was hastily apologizing to the other hospital guests on Genta's behalf, while trying to keep up with the young children.